 Travel Within the US

 Travel within the United States is not restricted for J-1 exchange visitors, and no special documents are required.
-However, each time that you travel within the US, you are required to fill out the J-1 In Country Travel Form (PDF) and submit it to CGH.
+However, each time that you travel within the US during the standard work week (Monday through Friday) when are you expected to be at your J-1 site of activities, you must inform the Center for Global Health.
+You will report in country travel through your Terra Dotta Scholar Portal.
+Once you are logged in to Terra Dotta, navigate to the Requests tab, click J-1 In Country Travel Form, and provide the required information.

 Travel Outside of the US

-You must have the following documents with you (not in your luggage) when you reenter the US:
+You must have the following documents on you (not in your luggage) when you reenter the US:

 - Valid passport